 - Love in Action is a Christian, UK based charity sponsoring children in Masaka, Uganda.
 They currently have around 180 sponsored children.

 - Food for the Hungry is a Christian organisation which carries out community-centred development work and offers child sponsorship to supporters.

 - A very small Christian organisation run by a missionary which says "sponsoring a child will allow your child to hear about Jesus and be encouraged to develop a lifelong relationship with God."

 - A small education charity which allows you to sponsor a Cambodian child's schooling.

 - A Christian organisation in Uganda where people who sponsor a child directly pay for the child's schooling.

-- A Christian charity committed to helping street living and street working children and those at risk of becoming so, principally in Latin America.
+- A Christian charity committed to helping street children and those at risk of becoming so, principally in Latin America.

 - Hotcourses Foundation:

 - The Hotcourses Foundation is a charity focusing on orphans in Kenya affected by HIV.
 They offer sponsorships which are used to fund their education, provide school uniforms and educational resources.

 - Project Luangwa:

 - Project Luangwa is a small charity based in the UK.
 They operate in the Luangwa Valley in Zambia.
 As part of their activities they arrange for sponsorship of over 100 children and young adults from age 7 upwards.
 This includes primary, secondary and tertiary education.